CCS Projects

 IBM Hursley Museum A large collection of IBM artifacts, many of them under restoration at IBM’s Hursley House location and manned by volunteers.
 More details on the UK Computer Museums webpage

-IBM Hursley Peter Short
+IBM Hursley Peter Coghlan

 Babbage Analytical Engine Babbage’s Analytical Engine, had it ever been built, would have had many of the characteristics of a modern computer.
 This project is attempting to unravel the documents that Babbage left behind with a view to creating a design which would be capable of being built.
 N/A Doron Swade